Free Lease Default Letter Template (Notice of Rent Default)

 There are two types of leases.
 Before signing a lease agreement, you should know the difference to understand what to do in case of a breach:

-What is Tenant Default?
+What Constitutes a Tenant Lease Default?

-Tenant default is a situation whereby a tenant fails to fulfill what they had agreed to do in the lease agreement.
+Tenant default is a situation whereby a tenant fails to fulfill what they agreed to do in the lease agreement.

 • failure to pay the rent and other sums reserved under the lease